Three ingredients are all you need for this salty-sweet, crunchy treat that takes mere minutes to make. No baking required!

 Line two baking sheets with parchment or waxed paper.

 Drop by rounded tablespoonfuls onto the prepared baking sheets.
-Haystacks will firm up as they cool.
+The haystacks will firm up as they cool.

-Double boiler option: Melt the chips over simmering water, stirring until smooth.
-Remove the pot from the heat and stir in the peanut butter.
+Double boiler option: Melt the chips in the pot set over the simmering water, stirring until smooth.
+Remove from the heat and stir in the peanut butter.
 Transfer the mixture to large mixing bowl.
+(Alternatively, you may do it all in the same pot; just be careful not to burn yourself on the hot pot.)
 Add the chow mein noodles and proceed as above.

 *You may substitute corn flakes if desired.
 For a gluten-free option, look for gluten-free corn flakes.
 I have also found gluten-free chow mein noodles, which were quite good.